 The first step to start your application is to create an account in our platform.
-After that, you have to submit your Curriculum Vitae, Transcript of Records (courses, grades and ECTS) and a Motivation Letter (all in English) and pay the application fee.
+After that, you have to submit your Curriculum Vitae (in English), Transcript of Records (courses, grades and ECTS) and pay the application fee (non-refundable).

-A month later, you will receive a final decision by the Admission Jury and in case your application is successful, you will have to pay the enrollment fee.
+Two weeks after the end of each round, you will receive a decision by the Admission Jury and in case your application is successful, you will have to pay the enrollment fee (non-refundable).

 The Admission Jury bases its decision on the strength of the application as a whole.
 Apart from the academic background and GPA, aspects like professional experience, international exposure and extracurricular activities are taken into consideration by the Admission Jury.